Micronauts

 Micronauts is a North American science fiction toyline manufactured and marketed by Mego from 1976 to 1980.
 The Micronauts toyline was based on and licensed from the Microman toyline created by Japanese-based toy company Takara in 1974.

-Mego discontinued the Micronauts line in 1980 prior to the company’s bankruptcy and dissolution in 1982.
-Years after Mego’s demise, other toy companies, such as Palisades Toys and SOTA (State of the Art) Toys, have attempted to revive the toyline.
+Mego discontinued the Micronauts line in 1980 prior to the company's bankruptcy and dissolution in 1982.
+Years after Mego's demise, other toy companies, such as Palisades Toys and SOTA (State of the Art) Toys, have attempted to revive the toyline.
+In 2025, Super7 added Micronauts to their ReAction toyline and had planned to release new Micronauts figures in March 2025.

 Description

 The Micronauts toyline consisted of 3.75 in action figures which were known for their high number of articulation points relative to other toys of similar size and scale in the 1970s.
 The toyline also included vehicles, robots, playsets and accessories.
 Many of the Micronauts toys used interchangeable 5 mm connectors and ports that allowed parts to be transferred and connected between different toys.

 History

 Takara

 Takara first released Microman toys in Japan in 1974 as a smaller version of their popular 8 in and 12 in 1972 Henshin Cyborg (Transforming Cyborg) line.
 Henshin Cyborg figures were based on Combat Joe figures—which themselves were based on Hasbro's G.I.
 Joe figures—with their bodies molded in clear plastic, exposing their inner workings and supposed cybernetic parts.

 By downscaling their size, Takara sought to create a toyline that would offset the sheer cost of producing a full line of plastic-based figures and related playsets as well as acknowledging that basic living space is limited for most Japanese households.
 Smaller Microman figures would not only cost less to produce during the energy crisis of the 1970s, the line's smaller scale would also take up less physical space in a household and thus be more attractive to space conscious consumers in the Japanese market.

 In Japan, the Microman figures themselves were marketed as actually being 3.75 in cyborg entities that hailed from a fictional planet known as "Micro Earth" and disguised themselves as action figures while on Earth.